p2panda/handbook/website/docs/02-organising-data/queries.md

 **Pagination**

-- our pagination adheres to the [connection-specification][connection specification] of graphql
+- our pagination adheres to the [connection specification][connection-specification] of graphql
   - a `cursor` is an opaque and unique identifier of every connection edge and can be implemented differently as long as it aids pagination
     - we recommend a base64 encoded document view id as a cursor
-    - as stated by the [pagination-specification][pagination specification] of graphql the encoding should aid reminding developers that this data is opaque should not be relied upon
+    - as stated by the [pagination specification][pagination-specification] of graphql the encoding should aid reminding developers that this data is opaque should not be relied upon

 **Self-referential fields**

-- if the selected `orderBy` field is a [self-referential-relation][self-referential relation] the node will return an topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
+- if the selected `orderBy` field is a [self-referential relation][self-referential-relation] the node will return an topologically ordered list of that reference graph in the same manner as the [reduction][reduction] algorithm works
 - if the selected filter field is a self-referential relation the topologically ordered list will be filtered

 ```graphql